Pyrops WMS

 To answer this, let’s understand how we are wired as humans.
 Humans optimize for time naturally, regardless of whether there is an urgency or not.
 In general, we tend to optimize for time if there is a way to accomplish something in less time.

-To this extent – whether consumers ‘need’ 10 min delivery – is a moot question.
-If two companies are offering the same products at the same prices, we will naturally choose the one which services in lesser time.
+To this extent – whether consumers ‘need’ delivery services near– is a moot question.
+If two companies are offering the same products at the same prices, we will naturally choose the one which services in less time.

-Having said that – quick commerce is more relevant for unplanned buys, impulse or emergency purchases but whether 10-minute delivery is feasible as a business model is a completely different discussion that requires delving into the economics of 10-minute deliveries.
+Having said that – quick commerce is more relevant for unplanned buys, impulse or emergency purchases but whether 10-minute delivery is feasible as a business model is a completely different discussion that requires delving into the economics of best grocery online.

 How does 10-minute delivery work?